Quicklinks allow you to direct the user to a specific URL, controlling their destination and skipping the search results page.

-The quicklinks tool allows users to create quicklinks for search words.
-A quicklink connects a group of search words to a specific URL.
+A quicklink connects one or more search terms to a specific URL.
 When users perform a search with a word that is attached to a quicklink, the normal results page is bypassed, and the user is routed directly to the URL that corresponds to the quicklink.
-The benefit of this, is that it saves the user time while also allowing you to direct user traffic to the pages you feel are most relevant to specific search terms.
+The benefit of this is that it saves the user time while also allowing you to direct user traffic to the pages you feel are most relevant to specific search terms.

 The main quicklink screen contains a searchable table that displays all search words that are attached to quicklinks and the URLs that correspond to those words.
 You can edit one of your existing quicklinks by clicking a search word, and you can delete a quicklink by hovering your cursor over a row on the table and clicking the trash button.
 If you click on a URL, you are directed to that page, allowing you to make sure it is a page that you want to use for your quicklink.